blacha/cogeotiff/README.md

 # cogeotiff

-Tools to work with [Cloud optimized GEOTiff](https://www.cogeo.org/)
+Tools to work with [Cloud optimized GeogTiff](https://www.cogeo.org/) (COG)

 -  Completely javascript based, works in the browser and nodejs
--  Lazy load COG images and metadata
+-  Lazy load Tiffs images and metadata
 -  Supports huge 100GB+ COGs
--  Uses GDAL COG optimizations, generally only one or two reads per tile!
+-  Uses GDAL Tiffs optimizations, generally only one or two reads per tile!
--  Loads COGs from URL, File, Google Cloud or AWS S3
+-  Loads Tiffs from URL, File, Google Cloud or AWS S3
 -  Used in production for [LINZ's Basemaps](https://github.com/linz/basemaps) with billions of tiles fetched from COGs!

 ## Usage